soham-mehta/348/docs/indexes.md

 # Database Indexes Documentation

 ## Overview
-This document describes the indexes implemented in our job application tracking system, their purposes, and the queries they support.
-Our application uses MongoDB with Mongoose ODM, and we have implemented strategic indexes to optimize query performance for common operations.
+This document describes the indexes implemented in my job application tracking system, their purposes, and the queries they support.
+My application uses MongoDB with Mongoose ODM, and I have implemented certain indexes to optimize query performance for common operations.

 ## Index Definitions
 All indexes are defined in `backend/models/Application.js`: